Quick checklist

 Before

-- Print the unit list and mark each file complete or incomplete.
+- Print the unit roster and work through each unit marking the file complete or incomplete.

 During

-- Keep corrected or follow-up documents with the original record.
+- Keep corrected or follow-up documents with the original record they address.

 After

-- Require unit numbers on every shop invoice.
+- Require unit numbers on every shop invoice going forward.

 Download